-After spending far too much money at the souk, Andrea and I decided to head down to the port.
-It turns out that Essaouira – other than being famous for its medina, the beautiful beaches, the great surf and for being hippie capitol No 1 in Northern Africa, is also world famous for its amazing fish market.
+Besides loving the beautiful beach and oceanfront of Essaouira, I think that my absolute favourite part of the city might actually have been the fishmarket.
+It turns out that Essaouira – other than being famous for its medina, the Hollywood-worthy beaches, the great surf and for being hippie capitol No 1 in Northern Africa, is also world famous for its amazing fish market.

 We stayed for a while, slowly walking our way through the market and the beautiful surroundings.
 It was a complete chaos, filled with colours, blood, freshly caught fish and loud bargaining between friends and foes.